reowst/sdk/README.md

 [Network Next](https://networknext.com) is a marketplace for premium network transit.

-It's used by multiplayer games to get better network performance for their players.
+It's used by game developers to get better network performance in multiplayer games.

 ## Building Network Next